Healing: The End of Conflict Within Yourself

 Through our work together, Emma began to understand the root of this conflict: a childhood filled with expectations that taught her love had to be earned through achievement.
 Her adult self no longer needed to earn love, but her inner child didn’t know that yet.

 One day, Emma had a breakthrough.
-During a simple yet powerful visualization exercise, she imagined her present self meeting her younger self—reassuring that little girl that she was already enough, just as she was.
+During a simple yet powerful visualisation exercise, she imagined her present self meeting her younger self—reassuring that little girl that she was already enough, just as she was.
 Emma wept as years of tension began to soften.
 That moment didn’t fix everything, but it marked the beginning of peace.

 Over time, Emma’s anxiety eased.
 She stopped treating herself as a problem to solve and started embracing herself as someone worthy of joy and rest.